 Dave McCluskey tutors across a number of undergraduate and postgraduate programmes, teaching Journalism, Communication and Design students as well as Postgraduate Publishing students.
 He teaches on our Publishing in Production module in trimester 2 which includes our live projects.

-In trimester two, Professor Alistair Duff delivers a module to our MSc Magazine Publishing students.
+Professor Alistair Duff delivers a module to our MSc Magazine Publishing students.
 Alistair is interested in the information society and freedom of information, and he also covers research-oriented modules on undergraduate and postgraduate programmes in journalism and publishing, as well as supervising research students.

 With a background in philosophy (London, Glasgow) and information (Strathclyde, Napier), he has been a visiting lecturer at the University of Zurich and a visiting fellow at Oxford, and is currently an external examiner at City University, London, and the Lincoln School of Journalism.
 He has published journal articles, reviews and encyclopedia entries, and is now also completing a second research monograph: “Towards a Normative Theory of the Information Society”.

-Helen Williams has been Honorary Secretary to the Scottish Printing Archival Trust since 2008 and was the Programme Manager for the ‘500 years of printing in Scotland’ celebrations.
-She has worked for the British Library and the National Library of Scotland, and is now librarian to the Library of Mistakes.
+Dr Helen Williams has been Honorary Secretary to the Scottish Printing Archival Trust since 2008 and was the Programme Manager for the ‘500 years of printing in Scotland’ celebrations.
+She has worked for the British Library and the National Library of Scotland, and is now Librarian to the Library of Mistakes.

 Giulia Trentacosti is a PhD student in Publishing at Edinburgh Napier University.
 She holds a Master’s degree in Publishing from Edinburgh Napier University and a BA in Modern Languages and Literatures (English and Russian) from the University of Pisa.
 Her MSc dissertation examined the current state of translation publishing in the UK and Ireland.